coolcut/photon-11ty/README.md

 ## Example

-A live example, running the master branch of this repository, is available on [photon-11ty.netlify.com](https://photon-11ty.netlify.com).
+A live example, running the main branch of this repository, is available on [photon-11ty.netlify.com](https://photon-11ty.netlify.com).

 ## Quick deploy